 Stuart BaranCalled to the bar 2011 Junior

 Stuart was Legal 500 Junior of the Year: IP, IT and Media for 2018.
+In 2019 he was appointed to a three-year term as one of two Standing Counsel to HM Comptroller-General of Patents, Designs and Trade Marks.

 He practises in all areas of intellectual property, including: patents, SPCs, trade marks, passing off, copyright, designs and confidential information.
 He prides himself on being an approachable and modern commercial advocate who enjoys working as part of a team and with all different types of clients and colleagues.